AdaCore/training_material/courses/ada_essentials/140_access_types/88-access_types.lab.rst

       * Create a record to store the password string and the counter
       * Create an array of these records indexed by the login identification
-      * The user should be able to retrieve a pointer to the record, either for modification or for viewing
+      * User should be able to retrieve a pointer to the record to modify it directly
+      * User should also be able to retrieve the record data without being able to change it in the database

    - Main program should: